Saints win 20-10 in Philly, deny Eagles top spot in NFC

 AP Sports Writer

-PHILADELPHIA (AP) — Marshon Lattimore returned an interception 11 yards for a late New Orleans touchdown, and the Philadelphia Eagles’ bid for the top seed in the NFC took a serious dent with a 20-10 loss to the Saints on Sunday.

-Philly quarterback Jalen Hurts missed a second straight game with a sprained right shoulder, and the loss puts the Eagles (13-3) in precarious position: Still needing just one win to clinch the NFC East and the conference’s top seed, do they hurry back Hurts for the finale against the Giants?
+PHILADELPHIA (AP) — Jalen Hurts held a clipboard, wore a headset and paced the sideline with the same the look of consternation on his face as furious Philly fans in the stands as their stress tightened in another Eagles loss without the franchise quarterback.

-The easy decision this week, of course, was to rest Hurts and have the franchise QB close to full strength for the playoffs.
-But everything Hurts helped build seems on the brink of unraveling with one game left in the season.
+Hurts and the Eagles didn’t like what they saw — and now, fully healthy or not, the banged-up, show-stopping QB might have to come to the rescue with everything he helped build on the brink of unraveling with one game left in the season.

+“If Jalen’s able to go,” Eagles coach Nick Sirianni said, “he’ll go.”

+That’s bit of a reason to exhale after the Eagles lost their second straight without Hurts, putting their hopes of securing the NFC’s top seed in jeopardy.
+Marshon Lattimore returned an interception 11 yards for a late touchdown, and the New Orleans Saints beat Philadelphia 20-10 on Sunday.

 The Saints (7-9) won their third straight game as they remain in contention for a playoff spot down to the final weeks under first-year coach Dennis Allen.
 Taysom Hill had a 1-yard TD run in New Orleans’ surprising first half.